Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Empirical Results and Analysis

 \subsubsection{AWS Step Functions}

-The results from Fig.~\ref{fig:graph-timeline} and~\ref{fig:all-wf-timeline} show an absence of spikes in E2E workflow time for AWS other in the initial warmup period after deployment, which is limited $<20s$ as containers are rapidly spun up to handle the load.
-Since containers are retained for $5mins$, changes in container counts up to this initial peak and within $5mins$ do not cause a cold-start penalty.
+The results from Fig.~\ref{fig:graph-timeline} \modc{(and Fig.~\ref{fig:all-wf-timeline} in Appendix)} show an absence of spikes in the E2E workflow time for AWS, other than in the initial warmup period of $<20s$ as containers are rapidly spun-up to handle the load.
+As containers are retained for $5~mins$, changes in container counts up to this initial peak and within $5~mins$ do not cause a cold-start penalty.

-E.g., in the Sawtooth workload of the Graph workflow (Fig.~\ref{fig:graph-sawtooth-scaling}), the initial wave starts $54$ containers causing an increase in E2E latency due to cold-starts; there is another negligible latency spike when this grows to $62$.
-But when containers drop to zero after wave one, and again grow to $52$ and $62$ for waves two and three, the containers warmed earlier are reused as it is within $5mins$.
-These low overheads are due to the fast startup of Firecracker microVMs, and optimizations such as sparse loading and deduplication of base images~\cite{aws-containers-on-demand}, with $<200ms$ cold-start overheads reported~\cite{Firecracker,bfaas}.
+E.g., for Sawtooth on the Graph workflow (Fig.~\ref{fig:graph-sawtooth-scaling}), the initial wave starts $54$ containers causing an increase in E2E latency due to cold-starts; there is another mild latency spike when this grows to $62$.
+But when containers drop to zero after wave one, and again grow to $52$ and $62$ for waves two and three, the warm containers from earlier are reused as it is $<5~mins$~\cite{xfaas}.
+These low overheads are due to the fast startup of Firecracker microVMs, and optimizations such as sparse loading and deduplication of base images~\cite{aws-containers-on-demand}, with $<200ms$ cold-start overheads reported~\cite{bfaas}.